LearnWithMeEDU/LearnWithMeEDU.github.io/index.md

-# Wecome to Support and Donate to My Channel!
+# Wecome to My Channel!
-## Donate to Support the Channel!
+## Donate a cup of coffee to support the Channel!
 Your donation and support makes me continue working on producing technical and hardcore videos and help more people who enjoys quant finance and math for free.
 Donation QR Code:\
 AliPay支付宝\